International adoption of South Korean children: Birth mothers

-In the 1988 article which was originally in The Progressive and reprinted in Pound Pup Legacy, a South Korean orphanage director said that according to his orphanage's questionnaire data 90% of Korean birth mothers indicated that wanted to keep their biological child and not give them up for adoption, but the South Korean orphanage director said that only maybe 10% of birth mothers eventually decided to keep their biological child after his orphanage suggested to the birth mothers that unwed mothers and poor couples should give their child up for adoption.
-The 1988 news article said that the Korean birth mothers felt guilty after giving their child up for adoption, and it said that most of the Korean birth mothers who gave their child up for adoption were poor and worked at factory or clerical jobs in South Korea.
+In the 1988 article that brought the scale of Korean international adoption to light, a South Korean orphanage director said that according to his orphanage's questionnaire data, 90% of Korean birth mothers indicated that they wanted to keep their child; however, only 10% of birth mothers eventually decided to keep their child after the orphanage recommended that unwed mothers and poor couples should give their child up for adoption.
+Many of the mothers felt guilty after giving their child up for adoption.
+Most of the mothers who gave their child up for adoption were poor and worked at factory or clerical jobs in South Korea.

-In a same 1988 article, an INS officer at the Embassy of the United States, Seoul, said that social workers were hired by adoption agencies to perform the role of "heavies" to convince South Korean mothers to give their children up for adoption.
+In a same article, an INS officer at the Embassy of the United States, Seoul, said that social workers were hired by adoption agencies to perform the role of "heavies" to convince South Korean mothers to give their children up for adoption.
 Although the officer said that he felt that the adoption business was probably a good thing for birth mothers, adoptive parents and adoptees, he said that the adoption business troubled him due to the large number of children who were being adopted out of South Korea every month.
 The INS officer said that these numbers should make people question how much of the international adoption of South Korean children was a humanitarian cause and how much it was a business.

 Orphans

+Most South Korean orphans become orphans at a young age, and the majority eventually age out of the orphanages' care when they turn 18 years old, never being adopted.
+In the past 60 years, only about 15% of the orphans in South Korea were adopted.
+From the 1950s to 2015, only 4% of those adoptions took place domestically.
+As of 2015, orphanages in South Korea had become full as a result of the government making it more difficult for orphans to be adopted overseas.

-A 2014 article in NPR said that it was "effectively impossible" for Korean orphans who aged out of institutions at 18 years old to attend a university in South Korea due to lacking the money to pay for all of the associated costs, so most Korean orphans ended up getting low-paying jobs in South Korean factories after aging out of the institutions.
-The 2014 news article said that many Korean parents in South Korea refuse to allow their children to marry Korean orphans.
+It is extremely difficult for Korean orphans who aged out of institutions at 18 years old to attend a university in South Korea due to the associated costs, so most former Korean orphans ended up getting low-paying jobs in South Korean factories.
+Many parents in South Korea refuse to allow their children to marry orphans.

-A 2015 article said that the majority of South Korean orphans become orphans at a young age, and the 2015 article said that the majority of South Korean orphans eventually age out of the orphanages' care when they turn 18 years old never being adopted.

-A 2015 article in The Economist said that in the past 60 years two million or about 85% of the total orphans in South Korea have grown up in South Korean orphanages never being adopted.
-The 2015 article said that from the 1950s to 2015 only 4% of the total number of orphans in South Korea had been adopted domestically by other Koreans in South Korea.

-A 2015 video by BBC News said that orphanages in South Korea had become full as a result of the South Korean government making it more difficult for Korean orphans to be adopted overseas.